-Law Firm Website SEO Ranking Factors - technical and Content SEO
+Law Firm Website SEO Ranking Factors - Technical and Content SEO

-The goal when creating a website is to be found on Search Engine Result Pages by providing great user experience.
+The goal when creating a website is to be found on Search Engine Result Pages by providing a great user experience.

 Law firm websites that provide a great user experience accomplish many things quickly and efficiently.